Zhou-London/Haskell-Full-Note/README.md

 Class hierarchy

 	data Shape = Circle Float | Rect Float Float
-	//Shape can be etiher Circle with one parameter or Rect with two parameters
+	--Shape can be etiher Circle with one parameter or Rect with two parameters

 	area :: Shape -> Float

 	area Circle r = pi * r * r
-	//Contruct a circle and calculate its area
+	--Contruct a circle and calculate its area

 	area Rect x y = x * y
-	//Construct a rectangle and calculate its area
+	--Construct a rectangle and calculate its area

 Circle and Rect can be viwed as the Constructors in modern programming language